Sharara vs Gharara: What's the Difference?

 What is a Sharara?

-What is a Gharara?
+What is a Gharara Suit?

 Both sharara and gharara have their roots in the Mughal era.
 Often reserved for weddings or special occasions, they also form a part of bridal trousseau.
 This suit style is popular for events like a sangeet function and are even worn by Punjabi and Muslim brides today.